 Several members of my family are living the Whole 30 lifestyle.
 It simply means they eat whole foods – natural, non-processed foods.
 So I set out to make Whole 30 Approved Homemade Mayo.

 Before my foray into the business of making my own mayo, I had never, ever done it before.
 I’ve always purchased store-bought mayo.
-Most of the mayonnaise sold in grocery stores have added sugar and other stuff that is not compliant with Whole 30.
+Most of the mayonnaise sold in grocery stores contains added sugar and other ingredients that are not compliant with Whole 30.

 The one virtue you need when making your own mayo is patience.
-If you rush the process, you’ll have salad dressing instead of mayo.
+If you rush the process, you’ll end up with salad dressing instead of mayo.
 You’ll also need a blender.

-I don’t like to make a big batch at once and homemade mayo will last about two weeks in the fridge.
+I don’t like making a big batch at once, and homemade mayo will last 1-2 weeks in the fridge.
 Mine never lasts that long because I use it to make coleslaw and as a dipping sauce.
 That means I make a batch about once a week.

 When I was growing up, I didn’t like mayo or ketchup.
 The only condiment I ate was mustard.

-You only need 5 ingredients to make homemade mayo – one egg at room temperature, 2 tablespoons lemon juice at room temperature, 1/4 tsp. salt, 1/2 tsp. dry mustard and 1-1/4 cups light olive oil.
+You only need 5 ingredients to make homemade mayo: 1 egg at room temperature, 2 tablespoons lemon juice at room temperature, 1/4 tsp. salt, 1/2 tsp. dry mustard and 1-1/4 cups light olive oil.

 Helpful Hint: Don’t use expensive extra-virgin olive oil.
-It will overpower the taste of the mayo.
+It will overpower the mayo’s flavor.
 Also, make sure the egg and lemon juice are at room temperature.
 I included the photo of the olive oil I use in the photo below.

 Homemade Mayo